-Peperomia Frost is a quite tiny plant with a nice foliage.
+Peperomia Frost is a quite tiny plant with nice foliage.
 This plant will reach a height of 12 inches and a width of 12 inches.
 The color of the plant is dark green and there is a whitish color frost layer at the top of the plant.
-This is a very famous house plant due to easy caring ability and low maintenance.
+This is a very famous house plant due to its easy caring ability and low maintenance.

 How Do You Treat Peperomia Frost?

-Peperomia Frost plants like to live on bright, indirect sunlight, but it can survive under medium and low sunlight.
+Peperomia Frost plants like to live in bright, indirect sunlight, but they can survive under medium and low sunlight.
 You must pay attention to avoid direct sunlight because leaves can be burnt.
 On the other hand, due to too little intensity of sunlight, plants cause weak and unhealthy growth such as producing fewer and smaller leaves.
 If any of these signs appear, you should change the plant to a brighter place.

 The Peperomia Frost plant is native to the West Indies, South America and Mexico.
 Because of that, the plant can handle warm temperatures, but not tolerate too cold temperatures.
 The ideal temperature of the Peperomia Frost plant is 65 – 75 degrees of Fahrenheit (18 -24 degrees of Celsius).
 If the temperature is lower than 50 degrees of Fahrenheit (10 degrees of Celsius) the plant will not grow properly.
 If the temperature is lower than 40 degrees of Fahrenheit the plant will be faced with cold damage.

 The Peperomia Frost plant is easy to grow indoors because household humidity is suitable for the plant.
 The plant is used to humidity levels of over 90%.
 However, it can withstand humidity levels between 40% and 50%, making it suitable for most households.
 On the other hand, the Peperomia Frost plant can handle low humidity due to the plants having thick leaves.
 However, the plant likes to live under higher humidity.

 The Peperomia Frost has thick, water-storing leaves.
 This helps it to survive times of drought.
 It’s also more susceptible to overwatering.
 You should water the plant after half of the soil becomes dry.
 Excess watering should be stopped to prevent water accumulation for control of root rot.

 The peperomia frost grows well in a soilless potting mix composed of one part of perlite and two parts peat.
 Reasonable drainage and aeration are the two critical attributes to remember.
-Perlite used to prevent from compacting the soil mixture.
+Perlite is used to prevent compacting the soil mixture.
 Otherwise, it will help with drainage.

-If we talk about ways of treating the peperomia frost, fertilization is very important.
+If we talk about ways of treating peperomia frost, fertilization is very important.
 Because without fertilizer, the plant does not grow well and does not produce its maximum level.
 Generally, fertilizer can be applied once a month during the spring and summer.
 But during the fall and winter, I do not recommend applying fertilizer.

 Pruning may be done to make them look better and give them a bushy appearance.
-But pruning is not an essential thing because the peperomia frost does not grow in large heights.
+But pruning is not an essential thing because the peperomia frost does not grow at large heights.
 It is also up to you to determine whether or not to prune.

-Special management practices
+09. Special management practices

-- Do not Overwatering
+- Do not Overwater

 - Due to overwatering, root rot can happen.